Linda Crampton has loved music since childhood. She plays the piano and recorder, sings, and listens to classical, folk, and early music.

 - The fifth verse takes us back to the beginning of the cycle by stating that the graves have disappeared because they are covered with growing flowers.

 Each verse ends with the refrain "When will they ever learn?
 When will they ever learn?"

-Five Hundred Miles describes a train traveller who is being transported further and further away from his home.
+"Five Hundred Miles" describes a traveller who is being transported further and further away from his home during a train journey.
 We are never told why he left home, but the fact that he has no shirt and no money allows us to speculate.
 The overall mood of the song is one of great sadness.

-If I Had a Hammer
+"If I Had a Hammer"

-If I Had a Hammer was written by Pete Seeger and Lee Hays in 1949.
+"If I Had a Hammer" was written by Pete Seeger and Lee Hays in 1949.
 It was first recorded by a folk music group called The Weavers, to which both Seeger and Hays belonged.
-At that time it was known as The Hammer Song.
+At that time, it was known as "The Hammer Song".
 Seeger was a social activist.
 His activism is reflected in the song.

 In the upbeat melody, the singer says that if they had a hammer they would stamp out danger, hammer out a warning, and hammer out love between their brothers and sisters all over the land.
 The singer then says that they would create the same results by ringing a bell and then by singing a song.
 In the next verse they say that they do have a hammer, a bell, and a song to sing.
 The triumphal ending, which is shown below, is repeated.